opstic/gdclone/README.md

 Built using Bevy engine and Rust.

-***2.2 support is planned and will (hopefully) be started and finished in the near future***
+***2.2 specific feature support is planned and will (hopefully) be started and finished soon.***

 ## Usage

-**The version currently available in [releases](https://github.com/opstic/gdclone/releases) is a legacy version compiled before the rewrite.**

-**No binaries for the rewritten version are available for now.**
+Grab the latest binary from [releases](https://github.com/opstic/gdclone/releases) then just run it.

+A GD install is required.

+Drag mouse around to move.
+Scroll wheel to zoom in and out.

-Controls are WASD to move, use arrow keys to move slower.
+WASD and arrow keys can also move the camera.

-Q and E to zoom in and out.
+Q and E to also zoom in and out.

+F7 to display options menu.

 U to (un)link the camera from the simulated player.